 Not only do moms bring us into this realm but most of the time, they also face extreme hardships to make us who we are today.
-There is no measurement of your mother’s significance and contribution in your life – so a happy CHEERS and a heartfelt MAHALO to moms of all species 😍
+There is no measurement of a mother’s significance and contribution in life.

 [Gentle warning: You will find today’s post to be very educational but it will also bring some heartache.]

-The gentle giants are one of the ocean’s largest and also least-known species, but we do know they are slow-reproducing animals.
+Manta rays are one of the ocean’s largest and also least-known species.

 - It takes 10-15 years for the female to reach sexual maturity